strayacode/PyPlayer/README.md

 .
 Significantly decreased amount of data used when downloading mp3 files\
 .
 Significantly decreased download times\
 .
 Added youtube link support
+.
+Got a volume slider to function which can change the current volume\
+.
+Fixed issue where duration title and slider wouldn't behave correctly when song was alternatively selected from the list